Summary

 The first three sets (Contagion, Distortion, and Epidemic) had starter decks released with the sets.
 Isolation had preconstructed decks instead.
 Breakout did not have any decks associated.
 Booster packs were available for the standard five sets.

+All sets include extra-rare cards.
 (Also worth noting is that starter and extra-rare cards in the first four sets were all foiled, while Breakout extra-rares were not foiled.)

 Deck Composition and Contents